Deformable Capsules for Object Detection: Objects as capsules: SplitCaps with SE-Routing

 \subsection{SE-Routing: SplitCaps new routing algorithm}

-As a core component of capsule networks, dynamic routing seeks to maximize the agreement between child capsule projections for parent capsules and to fully-leverage the richer representations being stored.
-Since SplitCaps introduces a unique capsule head structure, where instantiation parameters and activations are split across different capsule types, previous dynamic routing algorithms can no longer be directly applied.
-To overcome this, we propose a new dynamic routing algorithm that takes inspiration from Squeeze-and-Excitation networks~\citep{hu2018squeeze}, which we call \textit{SE-Routing}, and illustrated in Fig.~\ref{fig:routing}.
+Since \textit{SplitCaps} introduces a unique capsule head structure, where instantiation parameters and activations are split across different capsule types, previous dynamic routing algorithms can no longer be directly applied.
+To overcome this, we propose a new dynamic routing algorithm that takes inspiration from Squeeze-and-Excitation networks~\cite{hu2018squeeze}, which we call \textit{SE-Routing}, and illustrated in Fig.~\ref{fig:routing}.

 Previously proposed dynamic routing algorithms (e.g.~\cite{sabour2017dynamic} and~\cite{hinton2018matrix}) were typically iterative, requiring a hand-tuned loop of routing iterations, which proved to be slow and temperamental in practice.
-Different studies found different numbers of iterations to be effective, and one meta-study of five different iterative dynamic routing algorithms found them all to be largely ineffective~\citep{paik2019capsule}.
+Different studies found different numbers of iterations to be effective, and one meta-study of five different iterative dynamic routing algorithms found them all to be largely ineffective~\cite{paik2019capsule}.
 To avoid this pitfall, we propose a new routing algorithm to dynamically assign weights to child capsule projections based on their agreement, computed in a single forward pass using a simple gating mechanism with sigmoid activation.
 Unlike~\cite{sabour2017dynamic} which uses a routing softmax to force a one-hot mapping of information from each child to parents, our proposed SE-Routing learns a non-mutually-exclusive relationship between children and parents to allow multiple children to be emphasised for each parent.